 Formula Breakdown

-- DATE(E5, 1, -2): This part constructs a date using the year from cell E5, a month of 1 (January), and a day of -2.
+- DATE(E5, 1, -2): Constructs a date using the year from cell E5, a month of 1 (January), and a day of -2.
 By using -2, it sets the date to the second-to-last day of the previous month (December of the specified year).

 - WEEKDAY(DATE(E5, 1, 3)): The WEEKDAY function calculates the weekday number for the specified date, which is the 3rd day of January in the year specified in cell E5.

-- DATE(E5,1,-2)-WEEKDAY(DATE(E5,1,3)): Then, it subtracts the weekday value (obtained in step 2) from the constructed date in step 1.
+- DATE(E5,1,-2)-WEEKDAY(DATE(E5,1,3)): Subtracts the weekday value (obtained in step 2) from the constructed date in step 1.
 The purpose is to obtain the date of the first day of the week that contains January 1st in the specified year.

-- D5*7: This multiplies the value in cell D5 by 7, which represents the number of weeks.
+- D5*7: Multiplies the value in cell D5 by 7, which represents the number of weeks.
 This calculates the total number of days to add to the date obtained in step 3.

 - DATE(E5,1,-2)-WEEKDAY(DATE(E5,1,3))+D5*7: The date obtained in step 3 is added to the total number of days calculated in step 4.
 This results in the desired week’s date.

-- Then, the formula (in cell G5) we used to find the End Date of Week is the following:
+- The formula (in cell G5) we use to find the End Date of Week is the following:

 =DATE(E5,1,-2)-WEEKDAY(DATE(E5,1,3))+D5*7+6